Inanna Sarkis

-Inanna Sarkis is a Canadian actress of Bulgarian and Assyrian descent.
+Inanna Sarkis is a Canadian actress.

 Early life and career

-Sarkis was born in Hamilton, Ontario, the daughter of an Assyrian father who was a dentist and a Bulgarian mother who used to be a surgeon in Bulgaria.
+Sarkis was born in Hamilton, Ontario, the daughter of an ethnically Assyrian father from Syria who was a dentist and a Bulgarian mother who used to be a surgeon in Bulgaria.
 Both immigrated to Canada to start a new life for their children and worked cleaning dishes in banquet halls until they started their own family company.